modin-project/modin/docs/getting_started/faq.rst

 Which execution engine (Ray or Dask) should I use for Modin?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Whichever one you want!
 Modin supports Ray_ and Dask_ backends to provide an effortless way to speed up your pandas workflows.
 Modin will automatically detect which engine you have installed and use that for scheduling computation.
 If you don't have a preference, we recommend starting with Modin's default Ray backend.
-If you want to use a specific compute engine to run on, you can set the environment variable ``MODIN_ENGINE`` and Modin will do computation with that engine:
+If you want to use a specific compute engine, you can set the environment variable ``MODIN_ENGINE`` and Modin will do computation with that engine:

 .. code-block:: bash